LAUMEIER AFTER DARK 2025

 Laumeier After Dark is a one-of-a-kind event that brings St. Louisans together for an evening of creative revelry.
 After Dark draws thousands of visitors each year and attracts a youthful and dynamic audience.
 We are thrilled to offer numerous sponsorship opportunities which allow your company to support After Dark and reach tens of thousands of Laumeier community members through event promotion and outreach.

-Please reach out to our Development Director Jillian Patton, at jpatton@laumeier.org for more information and to create your customized sponsorship package!
+Please reach out to our Director of Development, Jacob Farmer, at jfarmer@laumeier.org for more information and to create your customized sponsorship package!